FoxelSA/norama-suite/README.md

 ## norama-suite<br />Panorama tools suite

 This software suite offers tools for numerical panoramas manipulation.
-Mainly based on equirectangular mapping, the norama-suite tools are each designed to solve a single task on panoramas, in order to maintain a good modularity of the suite.
-A typical example is given by rectilinear mapping extraction from a entire equirectangular mapped image.
+Mainly based on equirectangular mappings, the norama-suite tools are each designed to solve a single task on panoramas, in order to maintain a good modularity of the suite.
+A typical example is given by rectilinear mappings extraction from a entire equirectangular mapped image.

 ### Documentation